nlemoine/transmit-2-ssh-config/readme.md

 ## Caveats

-- Since Transmit 5, you can't get folders so beware to have unique `Host` names.
+Since Transmit 5, you can't get favorite folders so beware to have unique `Host` names.
+Since 2.0.0, you can manually add a slash to your favorite to mimick folders.

 ## Third party stuff to consider